 Reduce Utility Costs with Smart and Sustainable In-Home Technology

-Using utilities has a lot of financial and environmental costs.
-We often don't realize how much we're consuming until the utility bill arrives, and we're all guilty of it.
+Day to day basic utilities use in the average Waterloo Region home has a lot of financial and environmental costs.
+We often don't realize how much we're consuming until the utility bills arrive, and we're all guilty of it.
 We scratch our heads, thinking to ourselves, "wow, there's no way I used 897 kilowatt-hours this month."
 (A typical North American household consumes that much per month and 10,766 kWh per year.)

 One question that every would be buyer has when viewing a Waterloo region home for sale is how much will basic utilities cost them.
 It’s a smart question, as that is a part of the ‘total cost’ of owning the home they need to consider.
 But the fact is that it’s something every homeowner should think about.